 |History, U.S. and Texas||6||9|

-The completed PharmCAS Letter of Reference (LOR), once completed by your reference, must be submitted directly to PharmCAS as a part of the application process.
+PharmCAS references (LOR), once completed by your recommender, must be submitted directly to PharmCAS as a part of the application process.

 The interview is an additional opportunity for students to demonstrate their capabilities and skills and greatly aids in selecting the best-qualified applicants.

-On the day of the interview, a student is asked to report to TAMHSC-Rangel College of Pharmacy Building at least ten minutes prior to the scheduled interview time, where an introduction to the process and instructions are provided for that day.
+On the day of the interview, a student is asked to report to Texas A&M Rangel College of Pharmacy Kingsville campus at least 30 minutes prior to the scheduled interview time, where an introduction to the process and instructions are provided for that day.
 The process consists of a welcome, interivew with admission panel, and a Q&A session conducted by current students, this process lasts approximately two hours.
 Upon arrival, students are required to provide an official, valid photo ID.
 Since this is a formal interview, a student are encourage to dress appropriately professional.
 For additional information regarding interview dates, please visit http://pharmacy.tamhsc.edu/future/interview.html.